zacharycohn/acqstack-journeymap/_pages/internal-clients/infrastructure-review.md

 title: Infrastructure Review
 ---

 If you are buying software, pay attention to this stage!
-If you're buying access to people, you can proceed to the Drafting stage.
+If you're buying access to people, you can proceed to the Solicitation Drafting stage.

 There is a preliminary review, and a full GSA IT review.